ThisaraniAP/ThisaraniAP/README.md

  - PHP
  - SQL

-You can chexk out my [LinkedIn](https://www.linkedin.com/in/thisaraniap/) to see what I've been up to and some of my projects! :octocat:
+You can check out my [LinkedIn](https://www.linkedin.com/in/thisaraniap/) to see what I've been up to and some of my projects! :octocat:

 <!---
 ThisaraniAP/ThisaraniAP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.